spm73/spm73/README.md

 - 👋 Hi, I’m @spm73
 - 👀 I’m interested in programming in general
-- 🌱 I’m currently learning python and rust
+- 🌱 I’m currently learning Python, Rust and C
+- Learning Computer Science in UA

 <!---
 spm73/spm73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.